These startups have seen investment from NEA, Andreessen Horowitz, and DARPA, among many others.

-Select Investors: Bryan Johnson (founder, Braintree)
+Select Investors: Bryan Johnson

 Total Disclosed Funding: $100M

-Total Disclosed Funding: $22.5M
+Total Disclosed Funding: $57.5M

 Thync has developed a small, wearable “pod” that attaches to the back of the neck and uses neurostimulation to combat stress and promote better sleep.
 Their lead product, the Thync Relax Pro, uses low levels of electrical stimulation to activate nerve pathways in the head and neck.
 According to the company, these pathways communicate with areas of the brain to help control stress levels and sleep quality.
-The product is intended specifically for consumers who frequently suffer from stress and consequently struggle to sleep.
+The product is targeted towards consumers who frequently suffer from stress and consequently struggle to sleep.

 Total Disclosed Funding: $13M

-Total Disclosed Funding: $10.7M
+Total Disclosed Funding: $24.7M

 Total Disclosed Funding: $10M

-Total Disclosed Funding: $5.55M
+Total Disclosed Funding: $5.6M

-Total Disclosed Funding: $2.33M
+Total Disclosed Funding: $7.2M

 Neuralink, the secretive brain child of electric car, solar power, and space pioneer Elon Musk, is working on building brain implants to directly link human minds to computers.
 The company has hired a diverse team of engineers ranging from the young brain-machine interface expert Max Hodak to leading neurosurgeon and electrical engineering PhD Ben Rapoport.
 While information regarding their specific approach is limited, it is understood that the company’s goal is to make AI an extension of the human brain, essentially creating a symbiotic human-AI relationship.